 The really avid begin before daybreak and in all kinds of weather.
 The rest of us can participate for parts of the day or even count at home if we live within the 15-mile diameter count circle (which includes Ukiah).
 There will be a beginners' count starting at 10AM and meeting at the gate to Mendocino College on Hensley Creek Road..

-We meet after the CBC for a potluck dinner in the Grace Hudson Museum Public Room on South Main Street.
-Bring a dish, something to drink, and your eating utensils and join us at 6:00 p.m.
+We meet after the CBC for a potluck dinner in the Alex Rorabaugh Center meeting room at 1640 South State Street.
+Bring a dish, something to drink, and your eating utensils and join us at 5:00 p.m.

 Back to top